Vector4-new/RobloxFDLauncherLinux/README.md

 (Some clients might not work with xampp)

-(If you want to play modern Roblox on linux and you're having issues with the php servers please use [Roblox Freedom Distribution](https://github.com/Windows81/Roblox-Freedom-Distribution) )
+(If you want to play modern Roblox on GNU/Linux 🐧 and you're having issues with the php servers please use [Roblox Freedom Distribution](https://github.com/Windows81/Roblox-Freedom-Distribution) )

+(If you want to play retro Roblox on GNU/Linux 🐧 use the [OnlyRetroRobloxHere Install script](https://github.com/Twig6943/OnlyRetroRobloxHere_Linux)

 ### Current clients and servers:
 Status|Architecture